2024.7: Time to resize your cards!

 Change the radius of your home zone

-ZonesZones are areas that can be used for presence detection.
+ZonesZones allow you to specify certain regions on a map.
+They enable zone presence-detection and can be used in automations.
+For example, to start the vacuum after you left home or start the heating at home when you leave the office.
 [Learn more] in Home Assistant are a great way to define locations on your map, such as your work, and trigger automations based on your location.
 The most powerful zone is undoubtedly the home zone, which you can use to determine if someone is home, coming home, or leaving.

 Until now, the radius of the home zone was fixed at 100 meters, which was not always ideal for everyone.
 Although it could be changed using YAML, as of this release, you can now change the radius of your home zone directly from the Home Assistant user interface!